wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 * Queue logs
 * CELs

-The replication only includes a (partial) replication of the database used by XiVO, so everything that is stored outside the database is also not copied.
+XiVO, so everything that is stored outside the database is also not copied.
-Here's an non exhaustive list of things that are not stored in the database, and thus are not copied:
+Here's an non exhaustive list of things that are not stored in the database and are not copied by the file synchronization:

 * Certficates
 * Voicemail messages